 The right combination of color, plants, and structure all add visual interest to staging a property.
 Craft immediate impact and mood with colorfully potted perennials such as broad-leaved canna lilies, kaleidoscopic succulents, or bright bougainvilleas.
 Consult with your local garden center or Monrovia.com for varieties in peak foliage and bloom cycle for your showing season.
 Add visual focal points like Moroccan-style lanterns, dramatically strung overhead lighting, or boldly patterned outdoor pillows.
 These can all add a touch of the exotic to your outdoor living space.
 Don’t forget the power of perspective from above and also add space framing rugs.

 Need inspiration?
 Check out our outdoor living Pinterest board!

 Channel Your Property’s Strengths

 Working within the framework of what already exists in your outdoor space can be a great staging jumping-off point.
 Outdoor spaces are an extension of the property’s architecture, interior décor, colors, and overall experience.
-Find exciting ways to weave themes and ques from adjacent interior rooms.
+Find exciting ways to weave themes from adjacent interior rooms.
 This creates a cohesive feel and ties your outdoor space into the property’s staging plan.
 Many historic properties come with the added bonus of fountains or water features.
 Bring these valuable points of interest into focus by accenting them with style or period-appropriate outdoor furniture and pottery.

 Don’t Forget The Little Things